okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/overview.md

 With the Embedded SDK, your app can verify a user's identity using the email authenticator.
-You can integrate the email enrollment and challenge and complete those flows using magic links and OTP.
+You can integrate the email enrollment and challenge in your app and complete those flows using magic links and OTP.
 Use this guide to learn how.

 ### Discover the convenience of magic links